14 Steps To Follow When Your Bank Goes Insolvent

 • Liquidity Group is offering a term sheet within 48 hours to companies affected by the SVB events of up to 20% of their SVB deposits (limited to $5M).

-• Brex is offering emergency bridge loans to qualified SVB customers to help minimize the impact on operational spend.
+• Brex is offering emergency bridge loans to qualified SVB customers to help minimize the impact on operational spending.

 • North Wall Capital are working on a solution to provide companies with deposits stuck at SVB with liquidity by either buying their claim, or lending against it.

-• Tranch is offering credit lines on operational spend up to $500k to pay supplier invoices.
+• Tranch is offering credit lines on operational spending up to $500k to pay supplier invoices.

 • Nitra is providing expedited underwriting for new credit lines and bridge loans outside healthcare – up to $200k on card, more on bridge.

-• Recur Club has setup a dedicated $15million in line of credit for India-based founders impacted by SVB with 48-hours revert and no further equity dilution.
+• Recur Club has set up a dedicated $ 15 million in line of credit for India-based founders impacted by SVB with a 48-hour revert and no further equity dilution.

 • RazorpayX is for start-ups in India with exposure to SVB in the US.
 They are offering a working capital line of credit of up to $120K.